Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Improper modifications Splices or connections to modern wiring made over the years add stress and create hazards

-Because insurance companies price policies based on risk, a home with K&T wiring represents a significantly elevated chance of an electrical fire claim — and most carriers simply aren't willing to take that on.
-Understanding home insurance underwriting criteria helps explain how these risk factors are weighted when you apply for a policy.
+Because insurance companies price policies based on risk, a home with K&T wiring represents a significantly elevated chance of an electrical fire claim, and most carriers simply aren't willing to take that on.
+Understanding home insurance underwriting factors helps explain how these risk factors are weighted when you apply for a policy, particularly as carriers rely more on AI, inspection data, and satellite imagery in 2026.

 Disclosure Is Non-Negotiable